StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 <p align="justify">

-In one form or another, I was a student until age 33.
+In one form or another, I was a formal student until age 33.
 Today I still go to school, only now as a research scientist and lecturer.
 Alas, education never stops, for the teacher is the ultimate student.

 </p>